Bernoulli Factories and Black-Box Reductions in Mechanism Design: Introduction

 \section{Introduction}

-We resolve a five-year-old open question from \citet{HKM-11,HKM-15}: {\em There is a polynomial time reduction from Bayesian incentive compatible mechanism design to Bayesian algorithm design for welfare maximization problems.}\footnote{A Bayesian algorithm is one that performs well in expectation when the input is drawn from a known distribution.
-By polynomial time, we mean polynomial in the number of agents and the combined ``size'' of their type spaces.} The key distinction between our result and those of \citet{HKM-11,HKM-15} is that both (a) the agents' preferences can be multi-dimensional and from a continuous space (rather than single-dimensional or from a discrete space), and (b) the resulting mechanism is exactly Bayesian incentive compatible (rather than approximately Bayesian incentive compatible).
+We resolve an open question from \citet{HKM-11,HKM-15}, which is considered as one of the fundamental algorithmic questions in the Bayesian mechanism design: {\em There is a polynomial time reduction from Bayesian incentive compatible mechanism design to Bayesian algorithm design for welfare maximization problems.} A Bayesian algorithm is one that performs well in expectation when the input is drawn from a known distribution.
+By polynomial time, we mean polynomial in the number of agents and the combined ``size'' of their type spaces.
+The key distinction between our result and those of \citet{HKM-11,HKM-15} is that both (a) the agents' preferences can be multi-dimensional and from a continuous space (rather than single-dimensional or from a discrete space), and (b) the resulting mechanism is exactly Bayesian incentive compatible (rather than approximately Bayesian incentive compatible).

 A mechanism solicits preferences from agents, i.e., how much each agent prefers each outcome, and then chooses an outcome. {\em Incentive compatibility} of a mechanism requires that, though agents could misreport their preferences, it is not in any agent's best interest to do so.
 A quintessential research problem at the intersection of mechanism deign and approximation algorithms is to identify black-box reductions from approximation mechanism design to approximation algorithm design.
-The key algorithmic property that makes a mechanism incentive compatible is that, from any individual agent's perspective, it must be {\em maximal-in-range}, specifically, the outcome selected maximizes the agent's utility less some cost that is a function of the outcome (e.g., this cost function can depend on other agents' reported preferences.).
+The key algorithmic property that makes a mechanism incentive compatible is that, from any individual agent's perspective, it must be {\em maximal-in-range}, specifically, the outcome selected maximizes the agent's utility less some cost that is a function of the outcome (e.g., this cost function can depend on other agents' reported preferences).\footnote{In general, one can think of maximal-in-range for all agents, meaning that the outcome selected maximizes agents' social welfare less some cost that is a function of the outcome among a particular range of feasible outcomes.}